ARCHIVED - BSF5140 - CANPASS – Corporate Aircraft

-Notes: Calling 1-888-CANPASS arranges CBSA clearance only.
-It does not replace the requirement to file a flight plan with NAV CANADA
+- Calling 1-888-CANPASS arranges CBSA clearance only.
+It does not replace the requirement to file a flight plan with nav canada

-If transporting persons into Canada who are not CANPASS members or who are not temporarily authorized travellers, the aircraft must arrive during regular CBSA office hours at a designated airport of entry.
-See the publication called Coming to Canada by Small Aircraft or Recreational Boat.
+- If transporting persons into Canada who are not CANPASS members or who are not temporarily authorized travellers, the aircraft must arrive during regular CBSA office hours at a designated airport of entry.

-If the flight originates outside ofe the United States and the 1-888-CANPASS service is not available, the pilot should call one of the following TRCs.
+- If the flight originates outside of the United States and the 1-888-CANPASS service is not available, the pilot should call the following TRC.
 Long-distance charges will apply.

 As a CANPASS – Corporate Aircraft program member, whether you are the person in charge of the aircraft, a member of the crew or a passenger, you must:

 - show your CANPASS authorization, personal identification (original documents) and any required immigration documents to a border services officer upon request;